- Phase 0 Construction (offline): July 2015

 1. Maximize overall safety, capacity and operation of the interchange and the surrounding transportation network within the Project budget;

-2. Complete Project construction to be fully operational before December 2017;
+2. Complete Project construction to be fully operational before winter 2017;

 3. Minimize impacts and inconvenience to the community, motorists, businesses, downtown and the public during construction; and